iamh2o/rgbw_colorspace_converter/README.md

 ## More Examples

-### A Bit More Advanced
+### A Bit More

 Not only does the package allow translation of one color space to another, but it also allows modifications of the color object in real time that re-calculates all of the other color space values at the same time.
 This is *EXCEEDINGLY* helpful if you wish to do things like slice through HSV space, and only change the saturation, or the hue.
 This is simply decrementing the H or S value incremntally, but in RGB space, is a complex juggling of changing all 3 RGB values in non intuitive ways.
 The same applies for transversals of HSI or HSL space to RGB.
-We often found ourselves writing our shows in HSV/HSL and trnanslating to RGBW for the LED hardware to display b/c the showe were more natural to design in non-RGB.
+We often found ourselves writing our shows in HSV/HSL and trnanslating to RGBW for the LED hardware to display b/c the show were more natural to design in non-RGB.

 What that might look like in code could be:

 ```
 >>> from rgbw_colorspace_converter.colors.converters import RGB, HSV

+---- SECTION INCOMPLETE ------

 # Moving through the HSV color wheel is simply cycling 0->1.0->0->and so on
 # Moving through the color wheel in RGB, is a lot more of a pain in the add.
 Here are 4 points from 0-1 repesenting 3 colors (b/c 1 and 0 are synonymous for 'h')